14 best things to do in Charlestown, Cornwall in 2023

 Like other beaches in South Cornwall, Charlestown was a hotbed for smuggling in the 18th century.
 This was due to huge taxes being put on everyday goods, including simple salt – which ended up being the most smuggled item!

-There are also some tunnels that journey from the beach to the harbour, which could have been used as smuggling tunnels!
+Some tunnels journey from the beach to the harbour, which could have been used as smuggling tunnels!

 As you walk around Charlestown harbour, make sure that you look out for doves!